jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 It's important to understand what "modules" are in the context of our system, as the terminology can be confusing.
 For the conventions of this table and many parts of our code, a "module" is a content piece that appears in the courseware.
 This can be nearly anything that appears when users are in the courseware tab: a video, a piece of HTML, a problem, etc. Modules can also be collections of other modules, such as sequences, verticals (modules stacked together on the same page), weeks, chapters, etc. In fact, the course itself is a top level module that contains all the other contents of the course as children.
 You can imagine the entire course as a tree with modules at every node.

 Modules can store state, but whether and how they do so is up to the implemenation for that particular kind of module.
-When a user loads a page, we look up all the modules that need to be rendered in order to display it, and then we ask the database to look up state for those modules for that user.
-If there is a corresponding entry for that user for a given module, we create a new row and set the state to an empty JSON dictionary.
+When a user loads a page, teh system looks up all the modules that need to be rendered in order to display it, and then asks the database to look up state for those modules for that user.
+If there is a corresponding entry for that user for a given module, a new row is created and the state is set to an empty JSON dictionary.

 .. _courseware_studentmodule: